 But these new, seasonal customers don’t always stick around.
 They’re discount-driven and need convincing to become a loyal follower long term.

-Bath & Unwind realized that focussing on their existing customers would be more profitable than trying to attract new customers who are less likely to make a second purchase.
+Bath & Unwind realized that focusing on their existing customers would be more profitable than trying to attract new customers who are less likely to make a second purchase.

 To remind shoppers they were there, Bath & Unwind sent their loyalty program members reward available reminder emails ahead of the peak.